Since late last year, fighting and air strikes have intensified in the north-western province of Idlib, and in neighbouring parts of Hama and Aleppo.

 The situation is depressingly familiar - deadly airstrikes on medical facilities, bakeries, water stations and market-places.
 Innocent lives shattered, families divided and homes destroyed.

-The latest round of violence has already caused at least 200,000 people to flee further into Idlib as the frontline of the war shifts northward.
+The latest round of violence in Idlib has already caused at least 200,000 people to flee further into the province as the frontline of the war shifts northward.
 Many are people who had been previously displaced from other parts of the country.

 Their situation was already desperate.
 Now, it’s even worse.